 Landscape design has become more than greenery that heals decades of violence and fear.
 It is a strategically designed tool that opens civil society both physically and metaphorically.

 The cities and landscapes of the future must be increasingly resilient and adaptable to changing environmental influences.
 Latin American natural disasters have shown the vulnerability of cities and villages.
 They also have proved the ability of humans to exacerbate the magnitude and intensity of man-made natural hazards.
-Post-disaster reconstruction makes an immense prospect for landscape architects to enhance resilience, adaptability and regeneration of their environment.
+Postdisaster reconstruction provides an immense opportunity for landscape architects to enhance resilience, adaptability, and regeneration of their environment.

-Thus, through our praxis, we have a huge opportunity to make a difference by creating resilient landscapes, affordable landscapes and landscapes of happiness, where people are the most important resource, allowing us to build for happiness and well-being.
+Thus, through our praxis, we have the opportunity to make a difference by creating resilient landscapes, affordable landscapes, and landscapes of happiness, where people are the most important resource, allowing us to build for happiness and well-being.